-Patrick Cooper Hunt: A Refugee's Story
+Patrick Cooper Hunt: An Irish Refugee's Story

 Patrick Cooper Hunt left Westport in County Mayo, Ireland in 1848 at the height of the Great Famine.